 When Kerenza first left the Royal Academy she often played in the BBC Symphony Orchestra, the Philharmonia, London Philharmonic Orchestra, Royal Philharmonic Orchestra and BBC Concert Orchestra.

-She has often led the orchestras for West End shows and played the solo in ‘Fiddler on the Roof’ in London's Savoy Theatre.
+She has led the orchestra for many West End shows, including Les Miserables, Guys and Dolls featuring Patrick Swayze, and Sweeney Todd featuring Imelda Staunton.
+Kerenza was the soloist in ‘Fiddler on the Roof’ in London's Savoy Theatre.

 Kerenza continues to perform all over the world, recently playing concertos by Sibelius, Mendelssohn, Korngold, Dvorak, Bach, Piazzolla and Vivaldi.
 A piece she composed for orchestra was performed recently in St. Martin in the Fields.